Konstantin Kovalev

 state and successful

-oligarch are located along Rublevka Highway.
-Real estate prices there are
+businesspeople or oligarch are located along Rublevka Highway.
+Real estate

 NEW!!!